OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 Our goal with this document is to describe how contributions to OpenTabletDriver should be made, depending on what kind of change is being performed.

+With any contribution you make, we ask that your commits are named sensibly and similarly to the ones in our [history](https://github.com/OpenTabletDriver/OpenTabletDriver/commits/master).
+At the very least, sentence-case your commits, and do consider prefixing the commit message with a component name in similar fashion to `Updater: Add file IncludeList`.
+If the reasoning for a commit is potentially cryptic, consider adding a commit description to it, succinctly explaining why it was needed.

 # Tablet Configuration Contributions

 Tablet configurations are the core at what defines a tablet within OpenTabletDriver.
 It provides